-By optimizing your team’s productivity and turning your project data into profitability insights, Rodeo gives your company a competitive edge.
+By optimizing your team’s productivity and turning your project data into profitability insights, Rodeo Drive gives your company a competitive edge.

 Powerful reporting gets you actionable insights

 You can filter the report by team member, client, project, time period, and tag.
-Plus, you can export your data from Rodeo as an Excel or CSV file with just a click.
+Plus, you can export your data from Rodeo Drive as an Excel or CSV file with just a click.

 - Project budgeting: Build your project budget by phase, activity, and task.